-A week of field-testing the Konditorei landscape in Vienna left its scars on me.
+A week of field-testing the Konditorei (confectionery) landscape in Vienna left its scars.
 I may never be able to look a Sachertorte in the face again.
 But it ended rather nicely at Conditorei Sluka.

-- Another historical location with handmade cakes and a cosy feel
+- Historical location with handmade cakes and a cosy feel

-- Very close to the Rathausplatz where many seasonal festivals take place
+- Close to the Rathausplatz where many festivals take place

 - Try the Birnentorte when available